moverb/collectiveopensourcehardware.github.io/_education/3d_pcb_order.md

 - F.Mask (Front solder mask)
 - Edge.Cuts (Margins where the PCB should be cut by milling)

-Select a folder where your files should be saved and press *Plot*:
+Select a folder where your files should be saved and select *Plot*:

 ![Gerber Export Settings](/media_files/docs_kicad_gerber_export.png)

-After sucessful export, press *Generate Drill Files*.
+After sucessful export, select *Generate Drill Files*.
 Select the same output directory and make sure that *Merge PTH and NPTH holes into one file* is **not** checked.
-Otherwise, your manufacturer doesn't know which holes are copper plated or not.
+Otherwise, your manufacturer doesn't know which holes are copper plated and which are not.

 ![Gerber Export Settings](/media_files/docs_kicad_drill_file.png)

-After that you should have all files necessary for the PCB production.
+Afterwards you have all necessary files for the PCB production.
 Compress all files (gerber and drill files) to a .zip file and send them to the manufacturer.